microsoft/timelinestoryteller/README.md

 ## The Timeline Storyteller Power BI custom visual

 This respository contains the source for Timeline Storyteller as a standalone web application.
-To compile the Timeline Storyteller custom visual for Power BI, refer to [github.com/Microsoft/PowerBI-visuals-TimelineStoryteller](https://github.com/Microsoft/PowerBI-visuals-TimelineStoryteller).
+To generate the Timeline Storyteller custom visual for Power BI, refer to [github.com/Microsoft/PowerBI-visuals-TimelineStoryteller](https://github.com/Microsoft/PowerBI-visuals-TimelineStoryteller).

 ## Preparing your data